Hey there! Looking for some awesome content curation tools? We got them all right here for you! Read on…

 Everybody loves a good list!
 No matter if you are sharing the top 10 comedy movies of all time, top guilty pleasure songs, or top content curation tools of all time- sharing a list gives that extra edge to your content that makes it more readable and shareable!
 Enter, List.ly, a tool which helps you to find, create, curate, and share listicles on any topic.
 This top content curation tool is a great social way to engage your audience and share curated content publicly.
 They have a great set of collaboration features making it a fun way to share the best of the web socially.
 It comes with a Chrome Extension to help you save information on the go and grow your ‘lists.’
 You can even embed these lists on your blog or website for added viewership!

 I’m sure you have heard of the famous content curation platform called Pinterest.
 Pinterest acts as a visual curation bookmarking tool that helps you discover and save creative ideas.
 It is a creative way to discover and share your tastes, interests, and hobbies with others in the community.
 Users can follow boards, like, comment and re-pin other users content.
-Collect visual inspiration for a wedding, recipes, quirky advertisements, favorite quotes, etc. and show the creative side of you to your audience.
+Collect visual inspiration for a wedding, recipes, quirky advertisements, favourite quotes, etc. and show the creative side of you to your audience.

 A Pinterest for videos, Vidinterest lets you curate videos from famous video sites like YouTube, Dailymotion, Vimeo, etc. and create an awesome looking collection.
 There aren’t that many curation tools focused specifically on video, which makes Vidinterest special.
 Users can sort videos by the number of views and can see what’s currently trending to keep your video marketing strategy up-to-date.